kitchej/TCPLib/README.md

 ---

-### Bug fixes for 2.0.1
+### Bug fixes for 2.0.2
-#### TCPServer
+#### General
-- When a client disconnects, an empty message is now put in the message queue.
-This makes it easier for applications to know when a client connection has been closed.
-I had originally included this behavior in an older development version, and it's a mystery why it was removed.
-- Fixed a bug where logging errors were being caught and handled like module errors.
-I went ahead and evaluated *all* try/except blocks and moved excess code out them.
-- Revised some of the logging.
+- Minor improvements to thread safety
+- Evaluated code coverage and removed redundant code

 ### What's New in Version 2.x